 James Horrox is a freelance editor, researcher and occasional writer, originally from the UK, now living in Los Angeles.
-As an editor, Horrox has worked for corporate, government and academic clients in 40+ countries and contributed to a range of journals, magazines and books, including titles from Cambridge University Press, Sweet & Maxwell, Lexington Books, Rowman & Littlefield, New York University Press, Thomson Reuters and Wiley Blackwell.
+As an editor, Horrox has worked for corporate, government and academic clients and contributed to a range of journals, magazines and books, including titles from Cambridge University Press, Sweet & Maxwell, Lexington Books, Rowman & Littlefield, New York University Press, Thomson Reuters and Wiley Blackwell.
 He holds a BA and Ph.D in Politics, and has taught at Manchester University, the University of Salford and the Open University.

 contact: james [underscore] horrox [at] hotmail [dot] com